hevnsnt/Awesome_Incident_Response/README.md

 - [Tools Index](https://github.com/hevnsnt/Awesome_Incident_Response/blob/main/README.md#tools-index)

 ### Preparation
+Oh preparation, the most likely of all steps to be skipped, and only gets attention after the company suffered substantial losses and had to hire external consultants.
 Effective Incident Response happens BEFORE an incident occurs.
 Awesome Incident Response requires a collaboration across multiple teams, and surprise not all of them are IT & Security.
 This section describes how to ensure that you have the right people, capbabilities, authorities, and processes in place in order to effectively respond to a crisis.
 Then we will discuss how to test your IR capablity to validate that everything is working as expected.

 Read More on the [Preparation Chapter](./preparation.md)